Dipan112233/Di_pan/README.md

-## Hi there 👋
+## Hi there 👋 my name is MinCanwen, and I am a master's student specializing in theoretical physics.
 <!-- Create a tabular data for blog posts-->
 ### ✔️ I'm currently learning
-- Theoritical physics
 - AI for science
+- equation discovery

 ### 💻 I'm working on
 - Physics-informed neural networks(PINNs) for equation discovery